lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >
 > ---
 >
 > During the first days regularly check the database size from eg. HeidiSQL, DBeaver, BeeKeeper-Studio.
-Or SSH into the system, use `docker ps` and `docker exec -it 123456 /bin/bash` and see the container's file-system directly, use `df` or `ls` to check free space and file sizes.
+Or hardcore users can SSH into the system, use `docker ps` and `docker exec -it 123456 /bin/bash` and see the container's file-system directly, use `df` or `ls` to check free space and file sizes.
 >
 > **Note:** The database occupies more space on tmpfs than you see in the client.
 >
 > **Rule of thumb:** <minimum tmpfs size [MB]> = \<data stored daily [MB]\> * (\<purge_keep_days\> + 1) * 1.1 + 10[MB]
+>
+> If you delete data from the database manually, use `OPTIMIZE TABLE states, events` to decrease database file sizes also.
+Or you can call the `recorder.purge` service from Developer Tools / Services menu with `repack: true` service data:
+> ```yaml
+keep_days: your_number_here
+repack: true
+> ```
+> **Note:** Regular auto purge does not repack the database files, but under normal operation you don't need to decrease file sizes, new data will fill the temporarily unused space.

 ### Option: `databases` (required)